Texas Accessibility Standards

 Compaction refers to the density of the soil.

 Completion Bond is a bond that guarantees that a building will be completed on time.
 Completion bonds are sometimes required by construction lenders as a condition of providing construction financing.

-Concrete is a mixture of cement, sand, gravel and water, poured to a desired shape.
-When it dries it gets very hard.
+Concrete is a mixture of cement, sand, gravel, and water poured to the desired shape.
+When it dries, it gets very hard.
 Concrete can be reinforced with steel.